Japan - Nutrition

 Food security and nutrition are mentioned in Japan’s ‘Development Cooperation Charter’ as being among the global challenges that development activities must address.
 Moreover, Japan views nutrition as an essential building block of universal health coverage (UHC) and prioritizes nutrition activities through the lens of health.

-Japan has funded nutrition heavily in the past, and often makes commitments around major events or initiatives.
-The most notable of these in recent years is Japan's pledge of US$453 million to nutrition funding within the framework of the 2012 G8 initiative 'New Alliance for Food Security and Nutrition'.
-Between 2015 and 2019, Japan has disbursed only US$38 million to basic nutrition, US$19 million of which was in 2018.
-Japan does not regularly participate in tracking nutrition-sensitive interventions in the Global Nutrition Report, an initiative of 'Scaling Up Nutrition' (SUN), but self-reported to the Report its nutrition-sensitive disbursements in 2018 as US$304 million.
+Japan has funded nutrition heavily in the past and often makes commitments around major events or initiatives.
+The most notable of these in recent years is Japan’s pledge of US$453 million to nutrition funding within the framework of the 2012 G-8 ‘New Alliance for Food Security and Nutrition’ initiative.
+Between 2016 and 2020, Japan has disbursed only US$52 million to basic nutrition, US$15 million of which was in 2020.
+Japan does not regularly participate in tracking nutrition-sensitive interventions in the Global Nutrition Report, an initiative of ‘Scaling Up Nutrition’ (SUN), but self-reported its nutrition-sensitive disbursements in 2019 as US$487 million (latest year of reporting) to the report.